 The marginal tax rate varies continuously with the taxable income, which has two interesting consequences.
 First, the more you earn, and the larger the amount of support you receive from the government.
 If your income varies with time, then it is in your interest to make those donations on the years when you earn the most.
 Second, the more you donate, the smaller the amount of support you receive (successive donations are subtracted from slices of your income which are progressively less taxed, e.g. the first donated 5000 euros were taxed at 35%, the next 5000 euros at 32%, and so forth).

 Ultimately, donations can only be deducted up to 20% of your taxable income for any one given year.
-Donations over that amount may be carried forward to the next years without any limit in time.
+Donations over that amount are carried forward to the following years without any limit in time (this process is automatic).

 How is the deduction carried out in practice?